CodeSmith92/EqSystemCosts/README.md

 ### EIA-923
 >"The survey Form EIA-923 collects detailed electric power data -- monthly and annually -- on electricity generation, fuel consumption, fossil fuel stocks, and receipts at the power plant and prime mover level."

+### NREL ATB
+>"To inform electric and transportation sector analysis in the United States, each year NREL provides a robust set of modeling input assumptions for energy technologies (the Annual Technology Baseline) and a diverse set of potential electricity generation futures or modeling scenarios (Standard Scenarios)."

 ## Citations
 [1] Draxl, C., B.M.
 Hodge, A. Clifton, and J. McCaa.
 2015.
 Overview and Meteorological Validation of the Wind Integration National Dataset Toolkit (Technical Report, NREL/TP-5000-61740).
 Golden, CO: National Renewable Energy Laboratory.